-Short and Extra-short Shafts
+Short Length Shafts

 The dart flight is another essential part of a dart.
-It helps the dart to fly through the air, while keeping it’s trajectory on a smooth path.
+It helps the dart fly through the air while keeping its trajectory on a smooth path.

-Flights are normally available in different textures and shapes.
-However, the most common shape of all is standard and slim.
+Flights are available in different textures and shapes.
+However, the most common shape is standard and slim.
 On the other hand, some less popular shapes include Pear, Vector, Kite, and Vortex.

-Discussed below are a few types of flights that you can use with your darts.
+Below are a few types of flights that you can use with your darts.

 What do you feel is the perfect dart for you?
-Is it that with a longer shaft and smaller, Dimplex flight.
-Or do you feel more comfortable with a medium length shaft and a more forgiving, larger flight.
+Is it that with a longer shaft and smaller Dimplex flight?
+Or do you feel more comfortable with a medium-length shaft and a more forgiving, larger flight?